Of Commerce, Counsel & the Coin

 B-21 bomber, ICBMs

-The nuclear-capable third leg of the triad.
-Its contracts are written in decades because nuclear deterrence is, by design, a generational commitment.
+The nuclear-capable third leg of the triad writes its contracts in decades, because nuclear deterrence is, by design, a generational commitment.

 Agency